treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 If you're in a Python REPL, maybe debugging code (using `breakpoint`), and you'd like to know how a certain object, method, or attribute works, the `help` function is very handy.

-Realistically, you'll likely resort to getting help from your favorite search engine more often than you use the `help` function.
+Realistically, you'll likely resort to getting help from your favourite search engine more often than you use the `help` function.
-But if you're already in a Python REPL, it's quicker to call `help(list.insert)` (if you've forgotten the order of the arguments for the `insert` method) than it is to find the answer in Google.
+But if you're already in a Python REPL, it's quicker to call `help(list.insert)` (if you've forgotten the order of the arguments for the `insert` method) then it is to find the answer in Google.

 ## Learn it later